Understanding Vendor Chargebacks and Their Impact on Your Profit Margins on Amazon

 It is also important to have an organized way of keeping this documentation in one place.

-Having all of these available, and in one place, will increase your chances to properly dispute Amazon chargebacks if and when they come.
+Having all of these available and in one place will increase your chances of properly disputing Amazon chargebacks if and when they come.
 The documentation you collect will also be useful when reviewing your own work or trying to find data on an older shipment.

 Amazon only gives 30 days for vendors to dispute chargebacks, so it’s very important to catch new chargebacks as they come in.